UmojaWareHouse/UWare-front/README.md

-# UmojaWareHouseFront
+# UWare-Front
-Java frontend of the system
+frontend of the system